dcmorton/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 * Install RabbitMQ::

-   apt-get install rabbitmq-server
+   aptitude install rabbitmq-server

 2.4.
 Node synchronization
 ------------------

 * Install other services::

-   apt-get install ntp
+   aptitude install ntp

 * Configure the NTP server to synchronize between your compute nodes and the controller node::